fbpx

 About Mystic Seaport

 Mystic Seaport is the nation’s leading maritime museum.
-Founded in 1929, the Museum is home to four National Historic Landmark vessels, including the 1841 whaleship Charles W. Morgan, the country’s oldest commercial vessel still afloat.
+Founded in 1929, the Museum is home to four National Historic Landmark vessels, including the 1841 whaleship Charles W. Morgan, the oldest American commercial vessel in existence.
 For more information, please visit https://mysticseaport.wpengine.com/.

 Categories